silinternational/wecarry-api/CONTRIBUTING.md

 return c.Render(httpStatus, render.JSON(err))
 ```

-In addition, the error should be logged using `Error` or `ErrLogger.printf`
+In addition, the error should be logged using `Error` or `ErrLogger.Printf`

 #### Internal error logging